XxDevilsCloverxX/CPUArch/README.md

 ### Introduction

 This is a CPU architecture implementation for the ECE 4375 course at Texas Tech University.
 The CPU is a 32-bit architecture with 49-bit instructions.
 The CPU is a 5-stage pipeline with a 49-bit instruction fetch, 49-bit instruction decoder, and a 49x64 bit ROM memory access with a 1KB RAM.
 The CPU has 32 32-bit general purpose registers (GPRs), 6-bit program counter, ALU.
 The CPU has 14 instructions in the instruction set.
+The modules are implemented mostly with combinational logic with sequential logic for the pipeline registers.
+These pipeline registers are essentially just flip flops that lie between each stage of the pipeline.
+The CPU is implemented in Verilog and tested using Vivado 2022.1.

 ### Register File